publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch4/m__us_usc_t10_s139b.md

         The chief developmental tester and the lead developmental test and evaluation organization for a major defense acquisition program shall promptly transmit to the Deputy Assistant Secretary of Defense for Developmental Test and Evaluation any records or data relating to the program that are requested by the Deputy Assistant Secretary, as provided in subsection (a)(6).

-    (d)  __Annual Report__  __.—__
+    (d)  __Annual and Biennial Reports__  __.—__

-        (1)  __In general__  __.—__
+        (1)  __Annual report by deputy assistant secretary of defense for developmental test and evaluation__  __.—__

-        Not later than March 31 each year, beginning in 2010, the Deputy Assistant Secretary of Defense for Developmental Test and Evaluation and the Deputy Assistant Secretary of Defense for Systems Engineering shall each submit to the congressional defense committees a report on the activities undertaken pursuant to subsections (a) and (b) during the preceding year.
-Each report shall include a section on activities relating to the major defense acquisition programs which shall set forth, at a minimum, the following:
+        Not later than March 31 of each year, the Deputy Assistant Secretary of Defense for Developmental Test and Evaluation shall submit to the congressional defense committees a report on the activities undertaken pursuant to subsection (a) during the preceding year.

+        (2)  __Biennial report by deputy assistant secretary of defense for systems engineering__  __.—__

+        Not later than March 31 of every other year, the Deputy Assistant Secretary of Defense for Systems Engineering shall submit to the congressional defense committees a report on the activities undertaken pursuant to subsection (b) during the preceding two-year period.

+        (3)  __Contents__  __.—__

+        Each report submitted under paragraph (1) or (2) shall include a section on activities relating to the major defense acquisition programs which shall set forth, at a minimum, the following:

             (A) A discussion of the extent to which the major defense acquisition programs are fulfilling the objectives of their systems engineering master plans and developmental test and evaluation plans.